AAlab1819/KlemensWiyanto-01082170018/README.md

 1 Blue Ball needs 3 Blue Crystal

-After that, you need to make an equation to find the rest of crystal that Grisha needs for me... i
+After that, you need to make an equation to find the rest of crystal that Grisha needs.